 Being a distribution company of petroleum products WOQOD relies heavily on the use of road tankers.
 These tankers are designed to take vapors from storage tanks whilst filling those same tanks simultaneously.
 These vapors are then transported to the fueling depot where there is a recycling system designed to reprocess the vapors into gasoline in order to avoid the emissions of vapors into the atmosphere.
 This system does not only provide a healthier work environment by emitting less pollution it is also converts recovered vapor into gasoline products without generating waste.
 The method of this system is as follows:

-- Gasoline vapors from truck loading bays are collected over an absorption / adsorption system - These vapors are then trapped in liquid form - The gasoline is then mixed with fresh gasoline product environment.
-This a critical step in addressing the issue of micro plastic contamination in the environment and ecosystem.
+- Gasoline vapors from truck loading bays are collected over an absorption / adsorption system - These vapors are then trapped in liquid form - The gasoline is then mixed with fresh gasoline product

 Biodegradable Plastics